MoussaGraphicsProjects/MapBox-Polygons/README.md

 Once the deployment finishes successfully you could be able to open the React client using: http://localhost:5173/.

+Client depends on Server depends on MSSQL so start order should be MSSQL->Node.js->React

 A login screen will appear. please click Register and create a new user login.

 Login with the created user you will access the map page.